marc-jones/phd_thesis/content/03_winter/02_global.md

 ![**Relationship between the number of expressed copies of Arabidopsis floral genes in Tapidor relative to Westar.** The number of expressed copies of an Arabidopsis floral gene in *B. napus* was determined as the number of homologues that had a maximal expression value above or equal to 2\ FPKM at at least one time point in the time series.
 The size and colour of the circles indicate the number of data points at that position.
 Points on the diagonal, grey line represent Arabidopsis floral genes that have equal numbers of homologues expressed in both Tapidor and Westar.
 The left most percentage within each graph represent the number of Arabidopsis genes that have more homologues expressed in Westar, whereas the right most percentage is the corresponding percentage for Tapidor.
 In both the apex (**a**) there are equal numbers of Arabidopsis floral genes on both sides of the diagonal, whereas in the leaf (**b**) there are more Arabidopsis genes with more copies expressed in Tapidor relative to Westar.](figuredirectory/tap_vs_wes_exp_flowering.pdf){#figure:3xx:tapvswesflor}

 To test if the retention of flowering time genes would affect the observation of Arabidopsis genes tending to have more expressed homologues in Tapidor leaf tissue, this was tested using a subset of flowering time genes.
-In the apex (Figure \ref{figure:3xx:tapvswesflor}a) a higher percentage of Arabidopsis genes have the same number of homologues expressed in both varieties (78.4%) relative to the global percentage (75.0%).
+In the apex (Figure \ref{figure:3xx:tapvswesflor}a) a higher percentage of Arabidopsis genes have the same number of homologues expressed in both varieties (78.4\ %) relative to the global percentage (75.0\ %).
-This suggests that the functions of multiple copies of flowering time genes may tend to be more conserved between varieties that the rest of the genes in the genome.
+This suggests that the functions of multiple copies of flowering time genes may tend to be more conserved between varieties that the rest of the genes in the genome, although further validation would be required.
 An alternative explanation is that compensatory expression of homologues occurs more frequently among floral genes.
 The observed bias towards Arabidopsis genes having more expressed genes in Tapidor is slightly exaggerated when floral genes are considered separately (Figure \ref{figure:3xx:tapvswesflor}b).
 These findings reveal that flowering time genes exhibit less variety specific expressed homologue counts in the apex, yet the bias towards Arabidopsis genes having more expressed homologues in the winter variety is slightly exaggerated.